 How Mentoring Can Change Your Life

 One step forward, two steps back.
 That is how life feels some days.
-After six weeks in a double hip spica (Google it), my son is finally out of his casts.
-Now comes the hard part—recovery.
+A few years ago, my son had to have major hip surgery and spend six weeks in a double hip spica (Google it).
+Even though those six weeks felt unimaginably difficult, once he was finally out of his casts came the really hard part—recovery.

-I have been working with him to help him try to bear weight on his feet again and build strength in his legs so that he can stand up with assistance.
-He’s not there yet, but it’s only been two weeks since the casts came off.
-I can see it in his eyes and on his face that he wants to stand up, and he wants to take steps, but his body just won’t cooperate.
-At least not yet.
-Physical therapy, exercises, and hard work will help him make progress, though.
+I worked with him to help him try to bear weight on his feet again and build strength in his legs so that he could stand up with assistance.
+I could see it in his eyes and on his face that he wanted to stand up, and he wanted to take steps, but his body just wouldn’t cooperate right away.
+Physical therapy, exercises, and hard work over the course of many weeks is what it took to help him make progress.

 But it got me thinking of how we sometimes have to start over or go back a few steps before we can make progress.
 I imagine a lot of mentoring relationships go through the same thing.
 You think you know something, and then BAM!
 You realize you don’t really know what you thought you did, and you have to work hard to catch up.